WMDA/social-media-analysis/README.rst

 The pipeline needs either -t and -c or -config.
 If none is provided an error message will appear.

 -config uses a config.yaml file (provided in the package).
 To edit config file use`vim config.yaml` or open the `config.yaml` in your preferred text editor.
-If you are unsure about `YAML` then read this [quick guide](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/).
+If you are unsure about `YAML` then read this `quick guide <https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/>`_.

 When the pipeline is running it should print out the list of topics being searched for in reddit and the number of comments.